Carpet flooring care & maintenance

-- Sweep floor regularly with a soft bristle broom to remove loose dirt.
+- Sweep the vinyl plank flooring regularly with a soft bristle broom to remove loose dirt.

-- Do not use solvent based cleaners, soad based detergents, wet swiffers, abrasive mop and shine products, floor wax, ammonia, bleaches, vacuum cleaners with roating beater bards, and/or steam mops of any kind as they can cause permanent damages to your flooring.
+- Do not use solvent based cleaners, soap-based detergents, wet Swiffers, abrasive mop and shine products, floor wax, ammonia, bleaches, vacuum cleaners with rotating beater bards, or steam mops of any kind as they can cause permanent damage to your flooring.

-- Test any and all cleaners on an uninstalled plank and/or in an inconspicuous area before using on the installed flooring to ensure no reactions and/or non-desired results are experienced.
+- Test any and all cleaners on an uninstalled plank and/or in an inconspicuous area before using on the installed vinyl plank flooring to ensure that it will not damage your flooring.

 Seasonal gapping should be expected in all wood flooring and does not constitute a product failure.
-It is normal that wood floors will be affected by fluctuating levels of humidity within your home.
-Care should be taken to control humidity levels to within the 30-50% range and maintain temperatures of 60-80°F. To protect your investment and to assure that your floors provide lasting satisfaction, note the recommendations below:
+It is normal that wood flooring will be affected by fluctuating levels of humidity within your home.
+Care should be taken to control humidity levels to within the 30-50% range and maintain temperatures of 60-80°F. To protect your investment and to assure that your wood flooring provides lasting satisfaction, note the recommendations below:

-(Dry) Heating Season – A humidifier may be needed to prevent excessive shrinkage in wood floors due to low humidity levels.
-Wood stoves, radiant floor heat and electric heat will create dryer conditions.
+Dry season – A humidifier may be needed to prevent excessive shrinkage in wood flooring due to low humidity levels.
+Wood stoves, radiant floor heat and electric heat will create drier conditions.

-Customer understand that wood flooring is a natural product and the home must be environmentally maintained.
+Customers understand that wood flooring is a natural product and the environment of the home must be properly maintained.
 Consequently, the installation warranty and manufacturer warranty is void if the customer does not follow the manufacturer's guidelines for maintaining humidity levels and temperatures in their home.